Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

 Which Paris Ticket Should You Choose?

-• If you stay 1–2 days: Buy individual tickets or a carnet
+• If you stay 1–2 days: Buy individual tickets

 • If you stay 3–5 days: Use Navigo Easy for flexibility